Last Updated on 06/11/2025

 Election of Sheriffs

-History The office of Sheriff is of greater antiquity than any other in the City of London and is mentioned in the Anglo-Saxon laws of the 7th century.
-Wicreeves, portreeves...
+History The office of Sheriff is one of the oldest civic offices in the City of London and is recorded in the laws of the Anglo Saxon period in the...

 Election of Lord Mayor